 Sewing is a very cost effective hobby – It gets you beautiful clothes at the expense of very few basic sewing tools and equipment and some fabric.
 It always helps if you have some extra tools.

 You can sew with a needle and thread but some essential sewing tools like Sewing machine, Measuring tape, threads, Hand sewing needles, Sewing machine Needles, Tailor’s Chalk, Scissors, Presser Feet, Seam ripper, Rulers, Pins, Iron and ironing board, Thread snips, Lights and some Haberdashery items make it better.
 But where do you draw the line – when do you know that you have had enough?

 I always go into a haze when I reach the sewing store nearby and they have this new tool/notion -I will conveniently forget that I have everything I need in my home for sewing for the next 10 years or even more.
 I will convince myself that I have to buy it and that I will need it in the immediate future for some sewing job or the other.

 There are some very essential tools you have to have when sewing and there are some tools you can do without.
 For a lot of them, there are alternatives or compromises that you can make.

-Decide which are the most essential tools you have to have when sewing after reading this article.
+Decide which are the most essential sewing tools you have to have and the ones you can skip and buy later, after reading this article.

 - Measuring tape